theochem/horton/doc/ref_file_formats.rst

   loaded.
 * Some formats also `load` a ``permutation`` and/or a ``signs`` attribute.
-These are generated when loading the file, such that appropriate permutations and sign changes can be applied to convert to the proper Horton conventions for Gaussian basis functions.
+These are generated when loading the file, such that appropriate permutations and sign changes can be applied to convert to the proper HORTON conventions for Gaussian basis functions.
 These conventions are `fixed` in the ``from_file`` method.
 This allows you to fix also the order of elements in arrays loaded from another file.
 For example, you can load an ``.fchk`` and a ``.log`` file at the same